12 Licences and Permits Needed to Open a Food Truck

 Refer to your local council website and look for guidance on obtaining a mobile trading licence, or street trading licence.

-The cost of obtaining a food service licence for a food truck in the UK can vary widely depending on several factors, including the location where you plan to operate, the type of food you intend to sell, the duration of the licence, and any additional requirements specific to the area.
+The cost of obtaining a food service licence for a food truck in Ireland can vary widely depending on several factors, including the location where you plan to operate, the type of food you intend to sell, the duration of the licence, and any additional requirements specific to the area.
 To give an idea, application fees can range from tens to hundreds of euros.
-Additionally, different local councils may have different fee structures.
+Additionally, different local authorities may have different fee structures.

 How Much Does it Cost to Register for VAT?